nerabits/Surge-Manual/others/snell-server.md

 Snell is a new encrypted proxy protocol developed by our team.
 You can download the standalone server binary from: https://github.com/surge-networks/snell

 You may also use Surge Mac as a Snell proxy server (Starts from version 3.1.0).
-Add follow lines to your profile.
+Add the following lines to your profile.

 ```
 [Snell Server]